Skip To Main Content

 Young girl showing hands that are brightly painted

-Arts Us with Camp Teranga is a 5-week young artist summer camp aimed at exposing youth to the art, cultures and sciences of the African Diaspora.
+Arts Us Camp Teranga is a 5-week summer camp that teaches young artists about the art, cultures and sciences of the African Diaspora.
 Through workshops with professional artists, experiential learning activities and youth service leadership projects, students will grow their own healthy identities through an Afrocentric lens.
-Workshops include drumming, storytelling, STEM, dance and more.
+Workshops include drumming, storytelling, STEM, gardening, nutrition and dance.
+Transportation is limited to Areas E and F1.

-Learn more about Grades 1-4 Arts Us with Camp Teranga
+Learn more about Grades 1-4 Arts Us Camp Teranga

 Students sitting in large gym listening to an african american female reading a story

-Learn more about Grades K-8 CDF Freedom School at Rondo
+Learn more about Grades K-8 CDF Freedom School at Rondo/Capitol Hill

 SPPS Summer Learning Programs